 1 Prudential Financial is the 10th-largest investment manager (out of 477) in terms of global AUM based on the Pensions & Investments Top Money Managers list published on 5/31/2021.
 This ranking represents assets managed by Prudential Financial as of 12/31/2020.

 Northern Trust Asset Management is a global investment manager that helps investors navigate changing market environments, so they can confidently realize their long-term objectives.
-Entrusted with more than $1 trillion in assets as of March 31, 2021, we understand that investing ultimately serves a greater purpose and believe investors should be compensated for the risks they take—in all market environments and any investment strategy.
-We help advisors build diversified platforms with a comprehensive asset class offering—from passive and factor-based, to fundamental active and multi-manager—that is available through a range of mutual funds, managed accounts and FlexShares ETFs.
-We are also proud to help you build your practice and manage client portfolios with the institutional-caliber Emotomy platform.
+Entrusted with more than $1 trillion in assets under management, as of June 30, 2021, we understand that investing ultimately serves a greater purpose and believe investors should be compensated for the risks they take—in all market environments and any investment strategy.

 Morningstar, Inc. is a leading provider of independent investment research in North America, Europe, Australia, and Asia.
 Morningstar offers an extensive line of products and services for individual investors, financial advisors, asset managers, retirement plan providers and sponsors, and institutional investors in the debt and private capital markets.
 Power great investment advice with tools built on Morningstar’s independent data, research, and analytics from a team of over 350 global experts.